Bhimsen Thapa: Early years

 Bhimsen Thapa was born in August 1775 at Pipal Thok village of Gorkha district, to father Amar Singh Thapa (sanu) and mother Satyarupa Maya.
-Bhimsen belonged to a Chhetri family of Bharadars (courtiers).
 His ancestors were members of Bagale Thapa clan from Jumla who migrated eastwards.
 His grandfather was Bir Bhadra Thapa, a courtier in Prithvi Narayan Shah's army.
 Bhimsen Thapa had four brothers — Nain Singh, Bakhtawar Singh, Amrit Singh, and Ranbir Singh.
 From his step-mother, he had two brothers — Ranbam and Ranzawar.
 While it is not certain when Bhimsen got married, he had three wives with whom he begot one son, that died at an early age in 1796, and three daughters – Lalita Devi, Janak Kumari and Dirgha Kumari.
 Lack of a son caused him to adopt Sher Jung Thapa, son or grandson of his brother Nain Singh.

 Not much detail is known about Bhimsen Thapa's early life.
 At the age of 11, Bhimsen came into contact with the Nepalese Royal Palace when his Bratabandha (sacred thread) ceremony was held together with the Crown Prince Rana Bahadur Shah in Gorkha in 1785.
 In 1798, his father took him to Kathmandu and enrolled him as a bodyguard to the king.
 In Kathmandu, Bhimsen took up residence at Thapathali, after which he lived in Bagh Durbar near Tundikhel after becoming a Kaji (equivalent to a minister).